Siroopfles/NovaPort/.nova/workflows/nova-leaddeveloper/WF_DEV_FEATURE_IMPLEMENTATION_LIFECYCLE_001_v1.md

 - **Goal:** Analyze requirements and create a high-level plan of development components.
 - **Suggested Lead Action:**
   1. Log a main `Progress` item for the feature implementation phase.
-  2. Review all specifications from ConPort.
+  2. Review all specifications from NovaPort-MCP.
 Log any high-level implementation `Decisions`.
   3. Create and log your `LeadPhaseExecutionPlan`.
 This plan should be a sequence of the milestones below, broken down into logical components (e.g., "Implement Backend API Endpoint X", "Implement Frontend Component Y").

 **Milestone DEV.2: Component Implementation & Testing (Iterative)**